MatBingo/MatBingo/README.md

 ## I'm Matheus, a braziliam guy that love codes.

 - 📚 I’m currently learning everything C# and Java
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Understand better how to code and start my first program all by myself.
 - ⚡ Some random thing: I'm really into games.